Dr Sam Butterworth

 Prof John Overington

-John is currently CIO at the Medicines Discovery Catapult.
+John is currently VP Discovery Informatics at Exscientia plc.
+He was formerly CIO at the Medicines Discovery Catapult.
 He has over 30 years experience of drug discovery informatics, across academic, biotech and large pharma sectors.
 He has deep experience of the application of informatics methods to problems in drug discovery, ranging from target selection through to real world evidence analytics of drug patient benefits.
 His current professional interests focus on big data, machine learning and artificial intelligence.

 Dr Martin Swarbrick

-Martin’s current role is Associate Director, Cancer Research UK Therapeutic Discovery Laboratories (CRUK-TDL), where he leads the Medicinal Chemistry, DMPK, and Protein Sciences and Structural Biology functions.
+Martin has recently joined Ryvu Therapeutics.
+His previous role was Associate Director, Cancer Research UK Therapeutic Discovery Laboratories (CRUK-TDL), where he led the Medicinal Chemistry, DMPK, and Protein Sciences and Structural Biology functions.
 CRUK-TDL has an exclusive focus on establishing and prosecuting biologically-themed multi-project alliances with commercial and academic partners.
 Prior to joining CRUK, he worked in industrial drug discovery and development at GlaxoSmithKline, leading medicinal chemistry teams and discovery projects.

 The Society for Medicines